 - by: Leah Johnson

 Fibroids are a very common condition for women in the United States.
-Statistically, by the age of 50, 70 percent of women will have developed uterine fibroids at some point in their life.
-When fibroids develop in a woman’s uterus, they are non-cancerous and in fact, do not present symptoms in the early stages or when they are very small.
-As symptoms develop, women may experience any of the following: heavy bleeding, swollen abdomen, frequent urination, painful intercourse, lower back pain, and/ or fertility issues.
+A recent study states, by the age of 50, 70 percent of women will have developed uterine fibroids at some point in their life.
+When fibroids develop in a woman’s uterus, they are non-cancerous and in fact, do not present fibroid symptoms in the early stages or when they are very small.
+As symptoms develop, women may experience any of the following: heavy bleeding, swollen abdomen, frequent urination, painful intercourse, lower back pain, and/or fertility issues.
 The degree to which a woman may experience these symptoms can vary, however, it is important that when fibroids are diagnosed that treatment is sought as soon as possible, even if the symptoms are manageable.

 If left untreated, fibroids can continue to grow, both in size and number.
 As these tumors take over the uterus the symptoms will become worse.
 The pain will increase.
 The heavy bleeding will become heavier and it may be accompanied by severe cramping.
 As the fibroids grow the abdomen can swell.
 They can put additional pressure on the bladder resulting in incontinence or frequent urination.
 Ultimately, they can cause infertility.
 All of these symptoms can cause a strain on a woman’s life.
 The pain can prevent women from effective professional success.
 Also, if the patient is suffering from discomfort or embarrassment, she may not want to engage in an active social life with friends or family, and miss out on important experiences or relationships.
 Untreated fibroids can even cause issues in a relationship due to the symptoms and potential negative effects on fertility.

-Historically, treatment for fibroids involved invasive surgeries like hysterectomies, which could require weeks of recovery.
-However, modern medical technological advances have resulted in non or minimally invasive treatments that effectively remove fibroids with much faster recovery times.
+Luckily, modern medical technological advances have resulted in non-surgical fibroid treatments that effectively remove fibroids with much faster recovery times than traditional surgeries.